james-lawrence/bw/README.md

 secure, fast, reliable, and self contained configuration management.

 #### security
-bearded-wookie uses SSL/TLS to encrypt all data transferred between agents and clients. with one caveat - archive transfer between agents is done via torrents, they'll eventually support TLS.
+bearded-wookie uses TLS to encrypt all data transferred between agents and clients.

 #### project goals - how features are decided on and accepted. (no particular order)
 - be a secure, resource efficient, and reliable configuration management tool.
 - no centralized server.
 - no required infrastructure. any additional infrastructure should be optional.
-- support different deployment strategies. %age, batch, one at a time.
-- ease of use. mainly around deployment and initial setup.
+- low operational complexity. a.k.a easy to use and operate.

 ### quick start - local development (assumes linux).
 ```bash